Exploring the science of life

 Through our research and teaching and our external Advisory Board we have developed strong links with companies, government bodies and charities.
 Our Advisory Board brings together representatives from external organisations, key employers, regulators and professional bodies to help inform our curriculum, employability and research outputs.

-Explore our courses in Clearing View our Masters courses Browse our research degrees
+Explore our undergraduate courses View our Masters courses Browse our research degrees

 Why choose us?